phossa/phossa-di/README.md

   - `map(string|array $interface, string $className): this`

     Map a interface name to a classname or a service id.
-Maps can be inserted into container if `$interface` is an array.
+Map array can be inserted into container if `$interface` is an array.

   - `addMethod(string $method, array $arguments = []): this`